 Have you been enduring horrendous buffering times?
 Speed up your Netflix stream today.

-In just a couple of years, Netflix India has made good progress in the streaming market in India.
-A fresh range of content saw people sign up in large numbers.
+In just a few short years, Netflix has dominated the streaming market.
+The combination of a fresh range of content and low membership costs saw people sign up by the figurative truckload.

 General Wi-Fi Troubleshooting

 First of all, you’re going to want to assess the quality of your Wi-Fi environment.
 Netflix has recommendations on the minimum speed required for different packages, and they are as follows:

 - High Definition (High Quality): 5Mbps

 If your home Wi-Fi network can’t hit the speeds required by your chosen Netflix package, you might want to look at upgrading to a better wireless router.

 There are a number of websites that measure your Internet speed, including our very own.
 Just head on over to our broadband speed test page for a quick and simple summary of your download and upload speeds.
 If the results don’t live up to Netflix’s requirements above, you have a few different options available.

 The simplest option is to lower your plan to one that requires less bandwidth, or go into your Netflix account settings and reduce the video quality to a level your Internet connection can handle.